Foreign Cattle Market: Why the price premium?

 At Smithfield Market a wholesale quantity of Deptford-killed American beef sold for 10-15% more than the same weight of American chilled beef.
 Was this because it was thought to be better; or was it because it could be resold fraudulently — as Scotch or English beef?
 That was the question debated in the Victorian era.
 The British farming industry had no doubt: the butchers were cheating.
 The butchers riposted that the farmers were just trying to protect themselves against competition: customers were not really bothered and rarely asked if a joint was English or foreign.

 As for palatability, Plimsoll argued that chilled meat (not be confused with frozen meat, an inferior product) was as good as, indeed was better than Deptford-killed beef.
 It was better because chilling and keeping were equivalent to well-hung meat.
 Cattle slaughtered at Deptford were tired, stressed and bruised from the journey.

+Consumer prejudice

+Another possible explanation was that conservative consumers were put off buying chilled meat because they were repelled by the idea of eating meat not recently killed.
+(It was said that the working classes strongly objected to what they called "dead" meat.)